dwmkerr/angular-memory-leaks/article/README.md

 This is **almost** exactly what we need.
 I'll explain the almost shortly, but lets take a look at this graph.

-1. We see a *Used JS Heap* in blue. *Used* is important here - Chrome is telling us that there may be more heap usage than show in its actual process, but what we are seeing here is what is actually used by the page.
+1. We see a *Used JS Heap* in blue. *Used* is important here - Chrome is telling us that there may be more heap usage than shown in its actual process, but what we are seeing here is what is actually used by the page.
 2. We see documents (in this case a steady value of one document).
 3. We see DOM nodes.
 As I use the app the nodes increase, up until a certain point and then they drop.
 4. We see Listeners (i.e. even handlers).
 Again, these increase as I use the app and then drop.